 Sources Of All Won Leads

-By comparing this with the chart that shows the source of the won leads above, it is evident here that though more than half of my leads come from Facebook, my won leads are mostly from the vetted ClickUp Consultant directory, referrals, and Facebook connections.
+By comparing this with the chart that shows the source of the won leads above, it is evident here that though more than half of my leads come from Facebook, my won leads are mostly from the verified ClickUp Consultant directory, referrals, and Facebook connections.
 This data helps me decide where I should invest in marketing and can be used to determine whether specific marketing and sales goals are met.

 Services That All Leads Are Interested In